 Albert was making jewelry even before he got to high school.
 He started silversmithing around age 10, this art was passed down to him from his father.
 Since High School he has become a very good artist, making good use of his experience to create some beautiful pieces of art.
 He has worked for many of the local jewelery companies, he has done many types and styles of jewelry over the years.

 Albert is adept at traditional designs, but he also enjoys the challenge of creating original twists on those designs as well.

 At the age of 52 Mike has been making jewelry for over 36 years, making it both his living and lifelong passion.
-He learned the basics from his uncle, and developed his own style and designs over the next few years.
+He learned mostly by working with his uncle, and developed his own style and designs over the next few years.

 Today Mike and his wife Loretta live near Ambrosia, New Mexico and together create interesting, traditional styled jewelry.

 Monty is one of the best artists we have had a chance to work with.
 He likes the challenge of new ideas and executes complicated designs with seeming ease.
 This is partly because he has been making jewelry since he was about 12 years old, learning the craft from his grandfather.
 It is also due in part to a natural skill when it comes to working with metal and stone.